 There is a belief that strokes are a surprise to people.
 Most people feel that strokes come out of the blue, as in Sharon Stone’s situation above.
-You’re fine one day and boom, the next day you’ve had a stroke and you’re medically/neurologically in trouble.
+You’re fine one day and boom, the next day you’ve had a stroke and you’re medically and neurologically in trouble.
 People tend to think it’s luck.
 Maybe you’ll be lucky and have a complete recovery, perhaps with some physical therapy help.
 Or, sadly, you could be permanently disabled.
 Or worse yet, dead.

 In 2019 it’s rarely really true that strokes come out of the blue.
 At times a stroke is a surprise, but seldom.
-Long-term smoldering health problems are usually behind the “sudden” stroke, with 85% of strokes are due to high blood pressure, hypertension, that has gone untreated for years.
+Long-term smoldering health problems are usually behind the “sudden” stroke, with 85% of strokes due to high blood pressure, hypertension, that has gone untreated for years.
 Have your blood pressure checked and, if high, get it treated, and you’ll dodge 85% of the probability of a stroke.
 Same story with cholesterol and other blood fats, smoking, and diabetes.
 More on prevention below.

 We at the NeuroSci R&D Consultancy care a lot, maybe even worry a lot, about stroke.
 Let us tell you a story.
 Stroke is personal for one of our company officers.
-Both grandfathers died of a stroke at age 73.
+Both of his grandfathers died of a stroke at age 73.
 His uncle was severely and permanently disabled by a stroke at age 45, and when he died years later he was deaf and blind.
-It was an era before medical science knew about the hypertension/stroke link and could treat hypertension.
-His father started battling high blood pressure at age 40.
+It was an era before medical science knew about the hypertension/stroke link and could readily diagnose and treat hypertension.
+His father started battling, successfully battling, high blood pressure at age 40.
 He lived to be 96, a healthy, clear-minded, and happy 96.
-Treating high blood pressure really does work.
+Treating hypertension really does make a huge difference.
+It works.

 Kinds of Strokes